Trump says he fired Flynn because he lied to Pence, FBI, insists there's "nothing to hide"

 "On or about December 22, 2016, a very senior member of the Presidential Transition Team directed FLYNN to contact officials from foreign governments, including Russia, to learn where each government stood on the resolution and to influence those governments to delay the vote or defeat the resolution," the statement of offense against Flynn reads.

-The White House has distanced itself from Flynn, who Mr. Trump once called a "very good man."
+The White House has distanced itself from Flynn, who Mr. Trump once called a "wonderful man."

 Ty Cobb, a White House lawyer, said in a statement that Flynn is a "former Obama administration official."